 13 November 2008

-Investors who seek regular income* in a highly liquid investment; or
+seek regular income in a highly liquid Shariah-compliant investment;

-Investors with a short-term investment horizon of 1 year and below.
+have a short-term Shariah-compliant investment horizon of 1 year and below

 Minimum Initial Investment

 FEES & CHARGES

 Up to 0.50% per annum of the NAV of the Fund.

 Up to 0.02% per annum of the NAV of the Fund (excluding foreign custodian fees and charges).